 - While whizzing about the garden, hummingbirds expend so much energy that they must eat at least half of their body weight each day to replace the 12,000 calories that they can burn up.
 This means eating almost constantly from sunrise to sunset and visiting over a thousand flowers every day.

+For centuries, gardeners have been fascinated with the beauty and aerobatics of hummingbirds.
 The key to attracting hummingbirds to your yard is to plant lots of flowers and provide the habitat that will give them shade, shelter, food, and security.

 - Herbs, flowering shrubs, dwarf trees, and vines all can be used to create an ideal tiered habitat from ground level to 10 feet or more.